YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRYPTNOV4
 -------------------

 CRYPTNOV4, ffff is an encrypted database.
-Cannot downgrade(to V4) with Encryption option enabled.>/error/fao=2!/ansi=0
+Cannot downgrade with Encryption option enabled.>/error/fao=2!/ansi=0

-MUPIP Error: An attempt to downgrade ffff which is an encrypted database to the V4 (YottaDB/GT.M version 4) format failed because the V4 format does not support encrypted database files.
+MUPIP Error: An attempt to downgrade ffff which is an encrypted database to the previous format failed because it does not support encrypted database files.

 Action: Use the database in the current format.
-If a V4 format is required, extract the data in unencrypted ZWRite format with MUPIP EXTRACT and load it into a newly created V4 database.
+If an older format is required, extract the data in unencrypted ZWRite format with MUPIP EXTRACT and load it into a newly created database.

 --------------------
 CRYPTOPFAILED